OHDSI/CommonEvidenceModel/informationPrep/jobs/MEDLINE/README.md

 [MedlineXMLToDatabase GitHub repository](https://github.com/OHDSI/MedlineXmlToDatabase)

 Note: The .ini file required for running the app is created in the `load_medline.sh` script.
 It is based on the variables in the secret.config file.
-If the required ini configurations are been updated please update the script.
+If the required ini configurations have been updated please update the script.

 Instructions